Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 most of the Lower Ward was renovated or reconstructed during the mid-Victorian period ... to form a "consistently Gothic composition".

-In short, it seems that until around 1850 Windsor Castle was a simple circular, er, facility.
+In short, it seems that Windsor Castle was largely built in around 1850.
+Before then Windsor was a functional, circular, er, facility.

 Various architects are associated with designing Windsor's 'ancient' mid-19th century castle.
 But the architect credited with poshing up its shell keep is Anthony Salvin.
-His is a name worth following.
+His is a name worth remembering.

-A similar round tower graces Arundel Castle in West Sussex:
+Strikingly similar to Windsor Castle is Arundel Castle in West Sussex:

-A description of Arundel Tower allegedly surviving from 1635 suggests the key features of a dakhma had by then been removed and its no doubt fertile ground turned over to horticulture.
+A description of Arundel Tower - allegedly surviving from 1635 - suggests the key features of a dakhma had by then been removed and the structure repurposed for horticulture.
+Although I doubt the date, I don't doubt Arundel Tower produced compost to die for.

 From Arundel Castle - The creation of one of England's great princely seats: